Edward Gibbon Wakefield: Move to New Zealand (1853)

-When they arrived in Wellington, Wakefield declined to go ashore until he knew he was going to be properly received by the Governor.
-Grey promptly left town.
-Sewell went ashore and met with various dignitaries including Daniel Bell Wakefield, another of the brothers who had been in Wellington for some years practising law and was Attorney General of the Province.
-He also managed to get an address of welcome for Wakefield, written by Isaac Featherston and signed by many of the citizens.
+When they arrived in Wellington, Wakefield declined to go ashore unless he was going to be properly received by the governor.
+Grey left town.
+Sewell went ashore and met with various dignitaries including Daniel Bell Wakefield, who had been in Wellington for some years practising law and was attorney general of the province.
+He also got an address of welcome for Wakefield, written by Isaac Featherston and signed by many citizens.

-Wakefield went on the attack almost as soon as he landed.
-He took issue with George Grey on his policy on land sales.
+Almost as soon as he landed, Wakefield took issue with George Grey on his policy on land sales.
 Grey was in favour of selling land very cheaply to encourage the flow of settlers.
-Wakefield wanted to keep the price of land high so that the growth of the colony could be financed by land sales; it was a fundamental tenet of his colonial theory.
+Wakefield called for the price of land to be high so that the growth of the colony could be financed by land sales; it was a fundamental tenet of his colonial theory.
 He and Sewell applied for an injunction to prevent the Commissioner of Crown Lands selling any further lands under Governor Grey's regulations.
-The Crown Commissioner was Wakefield's second cousin, Francis Dillon Bell, early New Zealand really was a Wakefield family business.
+The Crown Commissioner was Wakefield's second cousin and former New Zealand Company employee, Francis Dillon Bell.

-Within a month of arriving in Wellington, Wakefield began a campaign in London to have him recalled not knowing he had already applied to leave the colony.
+Within a month of arriving in Wellington, Wakefield began a campaign in London to have Grey recalled, not knowing he had already applied to leave the colony.
 Meanwhile, Grey was in control.
-He responded to the attacks on him by questioning Wakefield's integrity, always an easy target.
-Particularly he focussed on the generous fees that had been paid to Wakefield as a Director of the New Zealand Company at a time when it was reneging on its debts in New Zealand.
-This served to remind the people of Wellington just how badly they had been let down by the company and how angry they felt about it.
-Wakefield managed to clear himself of the actual charges, but a great deal of dirt was thrown around.
+He questioned Wakefield's integrity, always an easy target.
+He focussed on the generous fees that had been paid to Wakefield as a director of the New Zealand Company at a time when it was reneging on its debts in New Zealand.
+This reminded the people of Wellington that they had been let down by the company and their angry feelings.
+Wakefield cleared himself of the actual charges, but he lost prestige.